- About Student Involvement in the LGBT Pop Center

 - short-course instruction in statistics and quantitative data analysis at the intermediate and advanced-intermediate levels; and

-- hands-on training in analysis of LGBT population health data through an Independent Research Project.
+- hands-on training in analysis of LGBT population health data through an Individual Research Project.

-There is no cost for tuition and slots are available for free housing in Boston University dormitories during the Institute.
+There is no cost for tuition and slots are available for free housing in Northeastern University dormitories during the Institute.
 The Summer Institute is funded by a grant from

 Participants in the 2013 Summer Institute in LGBT Health: (back row, left to right) Michelle Johns, Jorge Soler, Jason Park, Brian Feinstein, Peter Martini, Russell Spiker, Kyler Sherman-Wilkins, Andrew Bauerband; (middle row) Katherine Masyn (instructor), Gilbert Gonzales, Matthew Shaw (teaching assistant), Francisco Surace, Jules Przedworski, Mollie Ruben, Judith Bradford (instructor), Natalie Alizaga, Allegra Gordon (instructor), Julia Van Alst (teaching assistant); (front row) Kerith Conron (instructor), Lixian Cui, Trang Nguyen, Jennifer Raymond; (participants not pictured) Matthew Town, Maurice Gattis